bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 textual perspective.
 Naturally it is hard or impossible to have two textual perspectives that do not conflict with each other.

+TODO describe the " " case when textual form is complex or conflicts with syntax

 #### Array Perspectives
 A special binary perspective is concerned with the machine representation of arrays of a type.
 Values can be represented differently in an array using